-Patch testing is a valuable method for diagnosing allergic skin diseases.
+Patch and prick testing are valuable methods for diagnosing allergic skin conditions.
 Small amounts of suspected allergens are applied to your skin in a controlled way, any reaction you have is then assessed by one of our consultant dermatologists.

-We can all have passing reactions to allergens on our skin but for some people, common substances cause debilitating conditions.
-Allergy patch testing in our London clinic helps find the cause.
+We can all have passing reactions to allergens on our skin but common substances can also bring debilitating conditions.
+Allergy testing helps to find the cause.

 Patch Testing Procedure